Search results for

 Released in 2015, as part of its yearly refresh cycle, the Galaxy Note 5 improved in all the obvious places.
 Of course, the processor got faster, but more importantly, the design and finish got a serious upgrade.

-The Note 5 was an all-glass and metal design with a focus on ergonomics and usability.
+The Note 5 was an all-glass and metal design that focused on ergonomics and usability.
 Unfortunately, the phone veered a bit too much towards being an approachable, consumer-friendly device and cut down on some much-appreciated features.

 To start with, the Galaxy Note 5 didn’t have a removable battery.
 Bigger still, the phone also got rid of the microSD card slot.
 A design flaw broke the spring-loaded S Pen assembly if the stylus was incorrectly inserted.
 Despite the issues, the Note 5 broke sales records for the series and continued the streak of being one of the most popular phones that year.